 Can I start as a sole trader and incorporate a company in Australia later?

-- The company becomes a separate legal entity, with its own ABN, TFN, bank account, and obligations.
+- The company becomes a separate legal entity with its own ABN, TFN, bank account, and obligations

-- You may need to transfer assets, contracts, and licences into the company’s name (for example, leases, supplier agreements, or IP ownership).
+- You may need to transfer assets, contracts, and licences into the company’s name

 How long does it take to incorporate a company in Australia once I’m ready?